Maths Trainee 2016/17 - Teacher of Maths, Arnold Hill School.

 Picking EMTTP SCITT was the best decision I've made in a long time.
 I've made lasting friendships, learned valuable life lessons and it has provided me with the foundation to go on and become, as some people have described me as, an 'outstanding teacher'.

-Tom Reid - Director of Inclusion West Bridgford School
+Trainee teacher 2015/16 - Teacher of Citizenship, West Bridgford School

 I was very fortunate to be placed at Heymann Primary School during my last placement as part of my PGCE and even more so when completing my NQT year.
 I was immediately made to feel part of a team and provided with many opportunities to develop my skills as a reflective practitioner.
 For the 3 months of my training, I was supported by all the staff at the school.
 It was their hard work and commitment to training young teachers; support meetings after school; constructive advice and informal observations that gave me a solid foundation on which to become a successful teacher.